Perception-Lab-PNB3EE3/maghamShreiya/Magham_Shreiya_assignments/Experiment_presentation_code/README.md

 ### **Significance of Study**
-Exaggarated features and cartoonization are key components of the artistic technique called **caricaturization**.
+Exaggerated features and cartoonization are key components of the artistic technique called **caricaturization**.
 It is important that we better understand the effect of caricaturization on our perceptions of emotional valence because caricaturization is used for conveying highly influential messages (i.e., in the case of political